kantord/SeaGOAT/CONTRIBUTING.md

    request until it is finally approved.
 After your changes are approved and merged, they will be released automatically if there are any user facing changes.

+*By contributing to SeaGOAT you agree to release your contributions under the same license SeaGOAT is licensed to, including future relicensing or double licensing of the codebase*

 <!-- markdownlint-enable MD041 -->